dotnet/fsharp/src/Compiler/Driver/GraphChecking/Docs.md

 ### Recent addition - "Parallel type checking for impl files with backing sig files"

-A recent [change](https://github.com/dotnet/fsharp/pull/13737) introduced in the compiler added a level of parallelism in type-checking (behind an experimental feature flag).
+A recent [change](https://github.com/dotnet/fsharp/pull/13737) introduced in the compiler (not language service) added a level of parallelism in type-checking (behind an experimental feature flag).
 It allows for parallel type-checking of implementation files backed by signature files.
 Such files by definition cannot be depended upon by any other files w.r.t. type-checking, since all the necessary information is exposed by the corresponding `.fsi` files.